What is Limited Residency?

 On-Campus Residency Requirements

-Students accepted into the program will be required to attend annual two-week long
+Students accepted into the program are required to attend annual on-campus residencies

-to take during the fall and spring semesters.
+will be taking during the subsequent fall or spring semesters.

 During subsequent summer residencies, students will meet with the program director to refine their course of study and with the thesis director to develop their thesis topic.
-Returning students will also participate in the on-campus portions of required and elective courses that they will be taking during the subsequent academic year.
+Returning students will also participate in the on-campus portions of required and elective courses that they are taking during the summer semester or will be taking during the subsequent fall or spring semesters.

 Off-Campus (Distance Learning)

 Some courses, such as HP 630.
 Perspectives in Preservation, multi-day class sessions

 on campus, but the majority of the courses are only introduced during brief sessions

 during residency.
 Most courses are designed to be completed off-campus during the